Back to: Design Patterns in C# With Real-Time Examples

 Understanding the Class or UML Diagram Proxy Design Pattern:

-In order to understand the Class or UML Diagram of the Proxy Design Pattern in C#, please have a look at the following image.
+To understand the Class or UML Diagram of the Proxy Design Pattern in C#, please look at the following image.

-As shown in the above diagram, there are four participants involved in the Proxy Design Pattern.
+As shown in the above diagram, four participants are involved in the Proxy Design Pattern.
 They are as follows:

-- Subject (ISharedFolder): This is an interface that defines the members that are going to be implemented by the RealSubject and Proxy class so that the Proxy can be used by the client instead of the RealSubject.
+- Subject (ISharedFolder): This is an interface that defines the members that will be implemented by the RealSubject and Proxy class so that the Proxy can be used by the client instead of the RealSubject.
 In our example, it is the ISharedFolder interface.

 - RealSubject (SharedFolder): This is a class that we want to use more efficiently by using the proxy class.
 This class should implement the Subject Interface.
 In our example, it is the SharedFolder class.